mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 {{"demo": "DisabledColumnMenuGrid.js", "bg": "inline"}}

-## Simple column menu

-You can replace the default column menu with a simplified one using `GridColumnMenuSimple` component.

-{{"demo": "SimpleColumnMenuGrid.js", "bg": "inline"}}

 ## Customise column menu items

 You can also customise column menu based on some conditions.
 Every item in the menu is assigned a `key` which serves as a unique identifier of that item using which it's possible to: